The Capstone Project is the culminating academic experience for all Honors College students.

 Option 3: Honors College Interdisciplinary Thesis Projects

 The Interdisciplinary Honors Thesis is a two-semester independent research project that culminates in a written thesis and an oral defense before a faculty committee.
 The Interdisciplinary Honors Thesis option is best for students who have an interest in a topic that spans more than one academic discipline or who are in a major that does not have a departmental honors program.
 The Interdisciplinary Honors Thesis is a minimum of 6-credits and typically takes the form of a scholarly monograph.
-Students interested in completing an Interdisciplinary Honors Thesis must submit an application for review by the Honors College Associate Dean of Academic Affairs in the second semester of their junior year.

 Option 4: Graduate Study